Awards & Associations

 - Trust your Instincts – if another vehicle on the road looks unsafe or dangerous, trust your gut.
 Avoid driving around that vehicle and even consider pulling over until they have passed.
 Other drivers who are experiencing road rage or who may be driving under the influence of drugs or alcohol can cause serious and fatal accidents.
 Tired truck drivers are dangerous as well, so be sure to proceed with caution when around trucks that appear to be driving distracted.

 Contact Our Colorado Springs Personal Injury Attorneys

-If you or someone you love has been injured in an accident that was caused by another person’s negligence, our attorneys can help.
-At Rector Law Firm, our Colorado Springs car accident attorneys have the experience and the resources to build a case that is designed to obtain maximum compensation for our clients.
+If you or someone you love has been injured in an accident that was caused by another person’s negligence, our law firm can help.
+At Rector Stuzynski LLC, our Colorado Springs motor vehicle accident attorneys have the experience and the resources to build a case that is designed to obtain maximum compensation for our clients.
 Call us today at 719-578-1106 for a free initial consultation and review of your case.